 Our management team and our board continually evaluate possibilities for the opportunistic sale of certain assets with the goal of redeploying capital into the acquisition of strategically located grocery-anchored centers.
-We are not actively marketing any properties as of the date of this annual report on Form 10-K. We believe increasing our size and profitability would enhance our ability to complete a successful liquidity event, and to that end we seek and evaluate potential acquisitions and may, for example, opportunistically acquire a portfolio of retail properties that we believe complements our existing portfolio in terms of relevant characteristics such as tenant mix, demographics and geography and is consistent with our plan to own a portfolio substantially all of which is comprised of grocery-anchored or shadow-anchored properties.
+We are not actively marketing any properties as of the date of this annual report on Form 10-K. We believe increasing our size and profitability would enhance our ability to complete a successful liquidity event, and to that end, on May 17, 2022, we acquired eight retail shopping center properties, seven of which are grocery-anchored, from certain subsidiaries of Inland Retail Property Fund, LP, for approximately \$278 million.
+We do not presently expect to have access to the capital and financing to acquire additional properties on terms and conditions that would be acceptable to us, but if such capital and financing were to become available, we may seek and evaluate potential acquisitions and may opportunistically acquire retail properties that we believe complement our existing portfolio in terms of relevant characteristics such as tenant mix, demographics and geography and are consistent with our plan to own a portfolio substantially all of which is comprised of groceryanchored or shadow-anchored properties.
 We may also consider other transactions, such as redeveloping certain of our properties or portions of certain of our properties, for example, big-box spaces, to repurpose them for alternative commercial or multifamily residential uses.
-We expect to consider liquidity events, including listing our common stock on a national securities exchange, but given our intention to opportunistically grow the portfolio, execute redevelopment opportunities, and execute strategic sales and acquisitions in the context of (i) fluid and changing retail market conditions resulting from the effects of the COVID-19 pandemic and other complex factors such as (ii) competition with our tenants from internet businesses, (iii) the state of the commercial real estate market and financial markets, (iv) our ability to raise capital on terms that are acceptable to us in light of the use of the proceeds and (v) general economic conditions, we do not know when we will complete a liquidity event.
-There is no assurance, particularly in light of the uncertainties inherent in the unpredictable nature of the COVID-19 pandemic, that we will be able to successfully implement the Strategic Plan, for example by m
+We expect to consider liquidity events, such as listing our common stock on a national securities exchange, but given our desire to opportunistically grow the portfolio, execute redevelopment opportunities, execute strategic sales and acquisitions and the complex factors surrounding our strategic decisions such as (i) changes in retail market conditions resulting from the effects of the COVID-19 pandemic, (ii) the effects of competition from evolving internet businesses on the performance and financial condition of our tenants, (iii) the state of the commercial real estate market and financial markets, (iv) our ability to raise capital or borrow on terms that are acceptable to the Company in light of the use of the proceeds and (v) general economic conditions, among other factors, we do not know when we will complete a liquidity event.
+The timing of the completion of the strategic plan has already extended beyond our original expectations and cannot be predicted with certainty.
+There is no assurance that the Company will be able to successfully implement its strategic plan, for example by making strategic sales or purchases of properties or listing the Company's common stock, within any timeframe we might prefer or at all.